dipro-b/director-collector-s3/README.md

 	   You may want to enter the same path you entered before.
 For example, if you ran "/Home/your-folder/director-collector.jar", then your filename might be "/Home/Your-folder/directors.csv".

+### System Requirements
+- A working internet connection (to connect to the IRS database)
+- Java 1.8 or later

 ## Versions:
 0.8 - Current version, allows search of 1 entity at a time, 1 year at a time.